robot-rumble/docs/source/quickstart.rst

 Logging in RR occurs on two levels.

 1. **Turn-wide info**: Calling the standard ``print``/``console.log`` function will immediately spit out your logs regardless of which robot they came from.
 You can view them in the bottom-right panel of the webview, or in the terminal output of rumblebot.
-2. **Robot-specific info**: If you need to view information specific to individual units, you have a better option: the :func:`debug` function.
+2. **Robot-specific info**: If you need to view information specific to individual units, you have a better option: :class:`Debug`.
+This class is dedicated to giving the programmer easy access to the webapp GUI, which is currently the only way to inspect robot-specific information. :func:`Debug.log` allows you to create a table with custom values, and :func:`Debug.inspect` gives you an easy way to locate a robot in the map.
+You can access these methods through a global ``debug`` variable.

-    .. function:: debug(key: str, value: str)

-        Calling this function with a key value pair will create a robot-specific information table.
-You can inspect it by selecting robots in the map of the webview.

 Errors behave in a somewhat similar way.
 Initialization-level errors (like syntax errors) are fatal to your program, and so their output is placed in the same place as turn-wide logs.
 Runtime errors, on the other hand, occur locally to each robot function invocation, so they are placed in a similar space as the robot-specific info.